Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

 done the target is rebooted once more so it ends up in testmaster image again.

 There are hooks for enabling bitbake to power-cycle the NUC, which is required if the testing should be able to recover from e.g. images that doesn't boot.
-Without those hooks it depends on that a reboot can be initated over an ssh connection.
+Without those hooks it depends on that a reboot can be initiated over an ssh connection.
 This how-to will not describe these hooks though.